 Visual City - A tool for sustainable urban planning

-Future Cities blog #13 Visual City - A tool for sustainable urban planning
+Future Cities Insight #13 Visual City - A tool for sustainable urban planning

 Future cities need to be sustainable cities.
 The complexity of that challenge calls for innovative new city planning methods.
 One of them is AFRY’s Visual City.

 With the help of this flexible tool, AFRY can simulate and visualise various scenarios to find the best solutions for a sustainable and liveable city.
 This gives decision makers a better understanding of the impact of urban development and enables us to narrow the gap between today and the future.